diogoleitao/sirs/README.md

 Sirs.js
 ====
-"This is a crawler-scanner toolchain project made for IST MEIC's class on Network and Computer Security for assessing SQL/XSS vulnerabilities on websites."
+This is a crawler-scanner toolchain project made for IST MEIC's class on Network and Computer Security for assessing SQL/XSS vulnerabilities on websites.

+Depends on:
+node.js
+npm